 The College Support Scheme is available to give financial assistance with costs associated with a course such as uniform, kit, books, DBS check, trips and transport as well as supporting you with Free College Meals, if you are eligible.

 As a student, the Learning Technology Team will provide you with access to a cutting-edge Virtual Learning Environment which acts as a portal to all your College digital services.

 All students have an E-ILP, a digital area where you can monitor your progress, set ambitious targets, track attendance and more.
 This can be shared with parents or carers too via our Parent Portal.

 You will have access to PCs, Macs, Chromebooks and iPads to assist with your studies, along with free WiFi if you wish to bring your own devices.

 Having difficulty figuring out how you are going to get to College?
 We make it straightforward travelling to and from our campuses, with our own fleet of buses as well as close links with local Buckinghamshire Transport networks.

-Wycombe Campus benefits from an on-site car park where our students can park with a permit.
+Our Campuses benefit from an on-site car parks where our students can park with a permit.
 Permits are available from our online store.